semaphoreci/docs/docs/ci-cd-environment/ubuntu-20.04-image.md

 ## Toolbox

-The `ubuntu2004` comes with two utility tools.
-One for managing background services and database, and one for managing language versions.
+The `ubuntu2004` image comes with two utility tools.
+One for managing background services and databases, and one for managing language versions.

 - [sem-version: Managing language version on Linux][sem-version]
 - [sem-service: Managing databases and services on Linux][sem-service]